Entra ID Workload Identity Federation: Replacing Secrets with Certificates at Scale

 When managing federation at scale, the operational overhead shifts from secret rotation calendars to service principal catalog hygiene.
 Three practices reduce that overhead significantly:

-Naming convention enforcement: Adopt a convention that encodes the workload, environment, and federation type: sp-.
+Naming convention enforcement: Adopt a convention that encodes the workload, environment, and federation type: sp-<workload>-<env>-fed.
 This makes az ad sp list output parseable by scripts and immediately distinguishes federated principals from legacy secret-based ones.

 Centralized module library: Store federated credential configurations in a Bicep module library or Terraform module registry.
 Each team calls the standard module rather than creating credentials manually.
 This prevents misconfigured subject claims (the most common federation failure mode).